If you’ve been in debt for some time, you may be contacted by an individual that says he or she is working for a debt collection agency.

 If you’re thinking of opting for any debt solution, I highly suggest you seek advice from a professional that can help you draw up your proposal and set up a payment plan that would be affordable for you.
-You can seek help from an independent debt charity such as Payplan or StepChange.
+You can seek help from an independent debt charity such as StepChange.

 Can a Collector Visit My House to Collect Debt?

 While this is definitely a possibility, it is quite uncommon.
 You will more than likely receive a letter or phone call from a collection agency regarding the debt you owe as these options are much cheaper and less time-consuming than a home visit.

 That being said, you can definitely receive a visit from a collector.
 If this happens, keep in mind that they do not have any extra-legal powers.
 You don’t even have to open the door for them if you don’t want to.

 If you prefer that they don’t visit your home in the future, you can tell them that and they are obligated to respect your request according to FCA guidelines.